 We start the morning with a nature walk before setting off back to South Africa and the Kruger National Park.
 No visit to Swaziland would be complete without a visit to view the many crafts on offer, we will visit a craft market before crossing the border this afternoon.
-Tonight we setup camp on the doorstep of the Kruger National Park and the next two days will be spent game viewing in South Africa’s most famous National Park.
+Tonight we setup camp on the doorstep of the Kruger National Park.

-Our return journey to Johannesburg takes us via the scenic Panorama Route where we will visit God’s Window, Bourke’s Luck Potholes and the Three Rondavels.
+Our return journey sees us spending the morning in the Kruger National Park before saying goodbye and heading directly towards Johannesburg.
 We arrive at Belvedere Estate in the late afternoon and all travellers are invited to join us for a traditional meal tonight, this can be booked with your guide on the day before arrival.
 Many great tales are shared and tonight presents an opportunity to join fellow travellers in celebrating the many wonders of African travel.